 The Meadow Run Trail, which you take to reach this spot, is a beautiful 3-mile loop trail that offers great views of the creek and the surrounding forest.

 Located on the hillside above the Youghiogheny River is the Ohiopyle State Park Campground, which is known as the Kentuck Campground.

 This large camping area features 200 wooded camping sites, each with room to pitch a tent, a fire pit, and a picnic table.
 Some spots are also capable of handling RVs and have hook-ups.
 Scattered throughout the campground are several bathhouses and playgrounds.

 For those that are looking for a nicer place to stay, there are several cabins within the campground.
 There are also nearby hotels such as Nemacolin Woodlands Resort and the Summit Inn.
 You can also find places to stay in the Laurel Highlands on Airbnb.

 Fallingwater might be Wright’s most well-known design because this home is built directly over a waterfall on Bear Run.
 Tours of the home as well as passes to simply see the grounds around the home are available.

 Nearby Kentuck Knob is another of Wright’s designs and is located near a nice vista overlooking the park.
 Despite not being nearly as well known, many consider this to be their favorite Wright home.

 Looking for more fun things to do nearby?
-Check out East Park Falls in Connellsville, Laurel Caverns, and Fort Necessity National Battlefield.
+Check out East Park Falls in Connellsville, Laurel Caverns, the Quebec Run Wild Area, and Fort Necessity National Battlefield.
 We also have a list of our favorite places to visit near Ohiopyle on a Rainy Day.